codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/assess-digital-services.md

 ### You'll need

 * Access to the [Local Digital Services Census](https://service-census.herokuapp.com/)
-* A third party group to conduct the audit
+* Volunteers to conduct the audit
 * (Optional) a Google [gmail](https://mail.google.com/) account.
 If you select this option, the audit will be able to view your email address and your Google+ profile (full name, profile picture and profile URL).

 ### Purpose
 The goal of this assessment is to analyze how well your website is meeting Code for America's criteria for good digital services, and prioritize opportunities for improvements.
 We believe that effective digital services are a simple and intuitive experience for your online users.
-This means:
+Our criteria includes:

 1. You can navigate to the service from the city's homepage in three clicks.
 2. The service comes up in the first page of results on an internet search.